Sources: Former Miss USA Cheslie Kryst Dies By Suicide In NYC

-NEW YORK (CBSNewYork) — Cheslie Kryst, who was the 2019 winner of the Miss USA Pageant, has passed away at the age 30.
+NEW YORK (CBSNewYork) — Cheslie Kryst, who was the 2019 winner of the Miss USA Pageant, has died at the age 30.

 Sources told CBS2 Kryst died by suicide on Sunday morning in Midtown.

-Note: Editor’s note: This story was first published Jan.
-30.